Research Data Management Support

 - can you identify sites to share your data?

 - what is the best way to manage your data long-term post-proposal?

 - are there reasons data cannot be publicly shared (i.e., due to confidentiality of research subjects)?

 - will journal publications require links to your research data?

 Still need help?
-The Libraries Scholarly Communications Officer, Elizabeth Brown, can assist you with creating your data plan at (607) 777-4882.
+The Libraries Director of Assessment and Scholarly Communications, Elizabeth Brown, can assist you with creating your data plan at (607) 777-4882.